mozilla/mozwebqa-test-templates/templateREADME.md

 [JRE]: http://www.oracle.com/technetwork/java/javase/downloads/index.html

 ### Python
-Before you will be able to run these tests you will need to have Python 2.6 installed.
+Before you will be able to run these tests, you'll need to have Python 2.6 installed.

 __note__